gpstar81/GPStar-proton-pack/POWER.md

 # Power Requirements

-You will need a suitable power supply to run the pack controller (Arduino Mega), 2 WavTrigger boards, the wand (Arduino Nano), and optionally any audio amplifiers and smoke effects.
+You will need a suitable power supply to run the pack controller (Arduino Mega), 2 WAV Trigger boards, the wand (Arduino Nano), and optionally any audio amplifiers and smoke effects.

 ## Voltage